Investor Education and Protection Fund (IEPF)

 For Administration of the IEPF Government of India on the 7th September 2016 established as Investor Education and Protection Fund Authority under the provisions of section 125 of the Companies Act, 2013.

-The Authority is entrusted with the responsibility of administration of the Investor Education Protection Fund (IEPF), make refunds of shares, unclaimed dividends, matured deposits/debentures etc. to investors and to promote awareness among investors.
+The Authority is entrusted with the responsibility of administration of the Investor Education Protection Fund (IEPF), make refunds of shares, unclaimed dividends, matured deposits/debentures, etc. to investors, and promoting awareness among investors.